scollinselliott/lakhesis/README.md

 of their similarity, i.e, that things come into and go out of fashion with a peak moment of popularity (Ihm 2005).
-In ecology, the distribution of a species may occur according to a preferred environmental condition that diminishes as that environment changes (Braak and Looman 1986).
+In ecology, the distribution of a species may occur according to a preferred environmental condition that diminishes as that environment changes (ter Braak and Looman 1986).
 There are a number of R functions and packages, especially [`seriation`](https://github.com/mhahsler/seriation) (Hahsler, Hornik, and Buchcta 2008) and [`vegan`](https://CRAN.R-project.org/package=vegan) (Oksanen et al.